leogoesger/leogoesger.github.io/content/blog/fan-in-fan-out-with-go-part-I/index.md

 Code: [https://play.golang.org/p/uh3jROTIDue](https://play.golang.org/p/uh3jROTIDue)

+Sending and receiving on a channel blocks its Goroutine.
+If that Goroutine happens to be the `main` Goroutine, the program will cause a fatal error.

 #### - You cannot send to a closed channel

-When a channel is closed, sending additional data would cause the program to panic.
-This idea is not hard to understand, but it is important to always remember to close the channel from the sender, NOT at the receiver.
+When a channel is closed, sending to it would cause the program to panic.
+General principle of using Go channels is don't close a channel from a receiver and close a channel in a sender.

 ```go
 func main() {